foryouandyourcustomers-essen/health-check/README.md

 ### Usage

-The way of using this software is rather straight forward.
 Import the dependency in maven

 ```
 <dependency>